PRL-PRG/codedj-parasite/README.md

 > The following are current items that are being worked on or that must be checked are already finished:

+- convert iterators in the db.rs to the new format

 - add metadata extraction for the assembled projects ?

 - and how to stop them threads that are updating (purge the queue should do it, the task would then end once all other threads will become idle)